Skip to content

 Reporting

-prowler <provider> -M csv json json-asff html
+prowler <provider> -M csv json-ocsf json-asff

 Custom Output Flags

-By default, Prowler creates a file inside the output directory named prowler-output-ACCOUNT_NUM-OUTPUT_DATE.format.
+By default, Prowler creates a file inside the output directory named: prowler-output-ACCOUNT_NUM-OUTPUT_DATE.format.

 However, both the output file name and directory can be personalised: